KorfLab/exam/README.md

 + Linux - we do everything in Linux/Unix
 + GitHub - where all of our code is maintained
 + Markdown - how documents are formatted
-+ Conda - how external software gets installed
++ Conda - how external software gets installed (usually)
 + Python - the default programming language, but not the only one
 + FASTA, FASTQ - standard sequence formats
 + GFF, BED, SAM - standard annotation and alignment formats